 The BOA funds are being used to support the southern Brush-tailed Rock-wallaby captive breeding and release programs at Tidbinbilla Nature Reserve and Mt Rothwell Biodiversity Interpretation Centre.
 The aim of captive breeding is to build independent groups of animals as insurance populations and then to select suitable animals for release in to the wild populations.
 The BOA funding has also enabled removal of a small number of suitable wild animals from East Gippsland to supplement genetics of the captive populations.

 The BRP funds are ensuring the East Gippsland population has adequate predator control through delivery of a comprehensive program on public and adjoining private land.
 These funds are also being used to conduct targeted monitoring to identify priority release sites and the translocation of captive bred animals with improved genetics in to these sites.

-Our partners Zoos Victoria are investing in actions to support genetic rescue and the establishment of new wild populations.
+Over the next 5 years Zoos Victoria, through their "Fighting Extinction" program, are investing in actions to support genetic rescue and the establishment of a new wild population.

 Conserving Victoria's threatened species takes a collaborative approach.
 There are a number of organisations working to help with the protection and recovery of Brush-tailed Rock-wallabies.
 These include:

 Page last updated: 21/10/19